Bishop Eddie Long, Controversial Megachurch Pastor, Dies At 63

 "And so in the African-American church, Eddie Long is one of those kinds of figures that is worth examining as a tipping point in the way in which the African-American church has centered itself in the community and the message that has been preached, specifically in the African-American community."

-Long was born May 12, 1953 in Huntersville, N.C. to the Rev. Floyd M. Long, Jr. and Hattie Long.
-He received a bachelor's degree from North Carolina Central University in Durham, N.C in 1977 and in 1987 became senior pastor of the Lithonia, Georgia-based New Birth Missionary Baptist Church.
+Long was born May 12, 1953 in Huntersville, N.C., to the Rev. Floyd M. Long, Jr. and Hattie Long.
+He received a bachelor's degree from North Carolina Central University in Durham, N.C, in 1977 and in 1987 became senior pastor of the Lithonia, Georgia-based New Birth Missionary Baptist Church.
 There, he's credited for growing the 300-plus congregation, or to put it in Biblical terms "where two's and three's were gathered" to some 25,000 making it one of the nation's largest megachurches.

-According to the Associated Press, the church operated television and international ministries, with satellite churches in Miami, Denver, and Charlotte, North Carolina.
+According to The Associated Press, the church operated television and international ministries, with satellite churches in Miami, Denver, and Charlotte, N.C.

-It was at Long's church that the funeral of Coretta Scott King, the widow of the Rev. Martin Luther King Jr. was held, drawing mourners such as then-President George W. Bush and former presidents Bill Clinton, Jimmy Carter and George H.W.
+It was at Long's church that the funeral of Coretta Scott King, the widow of the Rev. Martin Luther King Jr. was held, drawing mourners such as then-President George W. Bush and former Presidents Bill Clinton, Jimmy Carter and George H.W.
 Bush.

 "Long was a Christian author, a gospel singer and was also known for preaching and practicing a "prosperity gospel" in which the faithful would be rewarded with wealth.